 |Welsh Baccalaureate||This qualification can only be accepted in conjunction with other relevant qualifications|

 |Subject Requirements||No specific subject requirements|

 6.0 overall (with reading and writing at 6.0) and no individual score lower than 5.5.
 We also accept a wide range of International Qualifications.
 For more information, please visit our English Language Requirements page.

-Graduates of Sport & Exercise Science often go on to work as Sports Scientists within elite and professional sport, work with clinical populations within the NHS or work on local initiatives to improve the sport provision, health and well-being of local populations.
+Graduates of Nutrition and Sport and Exercise science can work in a wide range of careers; examples include working for NHS, Sport Nutrition and supplement industries, or taking public health roles.
+Graduates can go on to work as Sports Scientists within elite and professional sport or work on local initiatives to improve the sport provision, health and well-being of local populations.
 Each of these options provides a varied, rewarding and often exciting career.
-Our graduates are also in an excellent position to enter the teaching profession and go on to train the next generation of sport scientists.

 The Service and Leadership Award (SALA) is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.

 As part of your degree, you can choose to spend either a semester or a full year of study at one of our partner universities as part of our Study Abroad programme.
 Find out more on our Study Abroad page.

 The tuition fees for the 2020/21 academic year are £9,250 for full-time undergraduate courses.

 If you are a student from the Isle of Man or the Channel Islands, your tuition fees will also be £9,250.